sipemu/case-based-reasoning/README.md

 -   **Note 1**: During the initialization step, all cases with missing values in the data and endPoint variables were removed.
 Be sure to conduct a missing value analysis beforehand.

--   **Note 2**: The data.table returned from coxBeta\$get_similar_cases contains four columns that help identify the query cases, their matches, and the distances between them:
+-   **Note 2**: The data.frame returned from coxBeta\$get_similar_cases contains four columns that help identify the query cases, their matches, and the distances between them:

     -   **caseId**: This column allows you to map the similar cases to cases in the data.
 For example, if you chose k = 3, the first three elements in the caseId column will be 1 (followed by three 2s, and so on).
 These three cases are the three most similar cases to case 0 in the verum data.